mlcommons/mlcube_examples/medperf/model/README.md

 1. __`mlcube/mlcube.yaml`__:

    The `mlcube.yaml` file contains metadata about your model, including its interface.
-For MedPerf, we require an `infer` function that takes in (at minimum) arguments for `data_path` and `parameters_file` and produces `predictions.csv`.
+For MedPerf, we require an `infer` function that takes in (at minimum) arguments for `data_path` and `parameters_file` and produces prediction artifacts inside the `output_path`.
 You see this definition in the mlcube.yaml file as:

     ```yml
     tasks:
       # Model MLCubes require only a single task: `infer`.
       # This task takes input data, as well as configuration parameters
       # and/or extra artifacts, and generates predictions on the data
       infer:
          parameters:
             inputs: {
-                data_path: names.csv,                                   # Required.
-Where to find the data to run predictions on
+               data_path: data,                                    # Required.
+Where to find the data to run predictions on.
+MUST be a folder
                parameters_file: parameters.yaml,                   # Required.
 Helper file to provide additional arguments.
 Value MUST be parameters.yaml
                # If you need any additional files that should
                # not be included inside the mlcube image,
                # add them inside `additional_files` folder
                # E.g. model weights

                # Toy Hello World example
                greetings: additional_files/greetings.csv
             }
             outputs: {
-                output_path: {type: file, default: predictions.csv} # Required.
-Where to store predictions artifact.
-Value MUST be predictions.csv
+               output_path: {type: directory, default: predictions} # Required.
+Where to store prediction artifacts.
+MUST be a folder
             }

     ```